top of page

 How to pay for public charging?

-Some of the public charging stations are free, but an increasing number of station owners do collect fees for charging.
+Some public charging stations are free, but an increasing number of station owners do collect fees for charging.
 This is a good development since it keeps the charging stations available for those who really need to use them.
-Usually lower powered charging stations (Level 2) are more affordable to use and DC Fast Charging stations that provide higher power and faster charging are more expensive to use.
-This is understandable since DCFC infrastructure is more expensive to install and due to high power levels these station owners need to pay demand charges to electric utility, so these stations are not cheap to operate either.
-You can expect to always pay more for electricity at the public charging stations than what it would cost you to charge at home.
-Usually you can pay with a credit card either by using a credit card reader or over the phone.
-If you use public charging stations regularly we would recommend seeing which charging network provider operates the stations that you use.
-By setting up a prepaid account with them you can get cheaper rates and use the stations with the operator's smart phone app or RFID card.
+Usually, lower-powered charging stations (Level 2) are more affordable to use and DC Fast Charging stations that provide higher power and faster charging are more expensive to use.
+This is understandable since DCFC infrastructure is more expensive to install.
+Due to high power levels these station owners also need to pay demand charges to the electric utility, so DCFC stations are not cheap to operate either.
+In general, you can expect to always pay more for electricity at the public charging stations than what it would cost you to charge at home.
+At most stations you can pay with a credit card.
+If you use public charging stations regularly we would recommend seeing which charging network providers operate the stations that you use the most.
+You can usually sign for up an account with them to get cheaper rates and use the stations with the operator's smartphone app or RFID card.
 Charging station mapping apps list which network provider operates which station.

 How well do different standards support road trips?

 When you make decisions on which EV to purchase, DCFC charging speed and the station availability can be one factor, but remember to also consider how high to prioritize it.
-Some drivers use DCFC stations fairly regularly, some once or twice per month, but a good number of drivers end up using DC fast charging only a couple of times a year, if even that.
+Some drivers use DCFC stations fairly regularly, some once or twice per month, but a good number of drivers end up using DC fast charging only a couple of times a year.

 bottom of page